xanthraxx/a1_template/README.md

 For this part, you need to make sure these collisions are avoided:
 1. **Vertex Collision:** agents attempt to access the same position at the same time.
 2. **Swapping Collision:** agents attempt to swap their positions at the same time.
+In other word, agents would crash into each other.

 >[!TIP]
 > Whether or not a **collision** is likely to occur is closely related to the nature of the problem itself.
 There are more conflict types, as there are several MAPF problem variants.
-If you are interested, please refer to the original paper for more details and let us know your thoughts about the possible challenges you forsee to handle these conflicts given your experience with the assignment.
+If you are interested in further explanations of these conflicts (including the above 2), please refer to the original paper for more details and let us know your thoughts about the possible challenges you forsee to handle these conflicts given your experience with the assignment.

 You should insert your code into the template indicated by the comments ```*** YOUR CODE HERE FOR TASK 2 ***```, you can view the locations at these links:  [search.py#L158](search.py#L158) and [search.py#L177](search.py#L177).